 This contract is responsible for conducting a direct observational occupant protection survey in twenty counties in the state.
 The adult survey has a total of 548 sites.
-In addition, this contract will also administer an age 0 to 18 observational survey in the same identified 20 counties.
+In addition, this contract will also administer an observational survey for ages 0 to 18 in the same identified 20 counties.
+The contractor will also implement the proposed changes to the national survey model.